MobilityData/gbfs/gbfs.md

           }
         ],
         "url": "https://example.com/more-info",
+        "summary": [
+          {
-        "summary": "Disruption of Service",
+            "text": "Disruption of Service",
+            "language": "en"
+          }
+        ],
+        "description": [
+          {
-        "description": "The three stations on Broadway will be out of service from 12:00am Nov 3 to 3:00pm Nov 6th to accommodate road work", "last_updated": 1604198100
+            "text": "The three stations on Broadway will be out of service from 12:00am Nov 3 to 3:00pm Nov 6th to accommodate road work", "language": "en"
+          }
+        ],
+        "last_updated": 1604198100
       }
     ]